alvaromc317/asgl/README.md

 code must also be released under the GPL-3.0 license.
 In other words, you can take the code, add to it or make major changes, and then openly distribute your version, but not profit from it.

+## What’s new?

+### 2.1.3

+Major internal re-structure.
+The logistic model has been fully rewritten to include function calls `decision_boundary` and `predict_proba`.
+Also, model types `logit_proba` and `logit_raw` have been removed.
+One can still obtain probabilities calling the standard scikit-learn function `predict_proba` while `predict` assigns class to the largest probability.
+Aside from that, the inners of the Regressor class have been fully rewritten with a cleaner faster implementation. \### 2.1.1

+Now the intercept term appears in the `intercept_` attribute instead of being part of the `coef_` attribute.

+### 2.1.0

+The latest release of the `asgl` package, version 2.1.0, introduces powerful enhancements for logistic regression models.
+Users can now easily tackle binary classification problems by setting `model='logit'`.
+For more granular control, specify `model='logit_raw'` to retrieve outputs before logistic transformation, or `model='logit_proba'` for probability outputs.
+Additionally, this update includes the implementation of ridge and adaptive ridge penalizations, accessible via `penalization='ridge'` or `'aridge'`, allowing for more flexible model tuning.

+### 2.0.0

+With the release of version 2.0, the `asgl` package has undergone significant enhancements and improvements.
+The most notable change is the introduction of the `Regressor` object, which brings full compatibility with scikit-learn.
+This means that the `Regressor` object can now be used just like any other scikit-learn estimator, enabling seamless integration with scikit-learn’s extensive suite of tools for model evaluation, hyperparameter optimization, and performance metrics.

+Key updates include:

+- Scikit-learn Compatibility: The `Regressor` class is now fully compatible with scikit-learn.
+Users can leverage functionalities such as `sklearn.model_selection.GridSearchCV` for hyperparameter tuning and utilize various scikit-learn metrics and utilities to assess model performance.

+- Deprecation of `ASGL` class: The old `ASGL` class is still included in the package for backward compatibility but is now deprecated.
+It will raise a `DeprecationWarning` when used, as it is no longer supported and will be removed in future versions.
+Users are strongly encouraged to transition to the new `Regressor` class to take advantage of the latest features and improvements.

+For users currently utilizing the `ASGL` class, we recommend switching to the `Regressor` class to ensure continued support and access to the latest functionalities.